 Day 02: Thath – Nag Tibba Top(3050m) - Thath – Pantwari (1100m) – ( Dehradun ) ( Trek / 7 – 8 hrs ) ( Drive / 3 hrs)

 Trek to Nag Tibba is probably the finest weekend trek in the country.
 The starting point of the trek and the finishing point are easily accessible and very close to Dehradun, which in turn is very well connected with other parts of the country.
 So close, yet one can reach an altitude of more than 3000 mts and hike in an absolutely remote region with almost no habitation.
 Another great attraction of Nag Tibba trek would be the camping experience.

 Nag Tibba trek route has beautiful meadows and thick jungles along the trail offering numerous scenic camping locations.
 Also this helps in customising the itinerary for people, basis the fitness levels.
 This trek is suitable for people of all age groups having reasonable fitness.

 This is a circular trek where the finish point is different from the start point and at no time there is an overlap of trail.
-On your way down you will go through a completely contrasting landscape of Nagtibba, having a dense mixed forest of oak, rhododendron, cider & pine.
-Adding beauty to the trek to Nag Tibba is the opportunity to visit a couple of quaint villages which are scenically situated amidst thick Deodar forests.
-Icing on the top would surely be the opportunity to dunk one's feet into a cold and inviting stream at the end of the trek.
+On your way down you will go through a completely contrasting landscape of Nag Tibba, having a dense mixed forest of oak, rhododendron, cider & pine.
+Adding beauty to the trek to Nag Tibba is the opportunity to visit the traditionally curated Thatch and experience camping amidst the peaceful surroundings.

 Alike other treks, even for the Nag TibbaTrek - GIO Adventures assists you with professionally qualified expert guides.
 Our guides will run a small course on climbing techniques to get you to know more about the sport and get comfortable with it.